Air India decision will breathe new life into the aviation industry: PM Modi - ExBulletin

 His comments come weeks after the Tata Group became the successful bidder for Air India, paving the way for the divestment of the loss-making carrier.

-In a speech after the inauguration of Kushinagar International Airport, Modi said the Air India decision will give new energy to India’s aviation industry.
+In a speech after the inauguration of Kushinagar International Airport, Prime Minister Modi said the recent decision on Air India will contribute to the professional management of the country’s aviation sector.

 The Tata Group became the successful bidder for Air India, and on October 11, a Letter of Intent (LoI) was issued to the group.

-Note: (This story was not edited by NDTV staff and is auto-generated from a syndicated feed.)